Gateway-level JWT policy

 Create a VirtualHostOption with the details of the JSON Web Key Set (JWKS) server to use to verify the signature of JWTs in future protected requests.

 Send a request to the httpbin app.
-Verify that your request is denied and that you get back a 401 HTTP response code, because all routes on the gateway now require a valid JWT token.
+Verify that your request is denied and that you get back a 401 HTTP response code, because all routes on the gateway now require a valid JWT token from the provider.

 Example output: